 5. Automate Your Contribution Increases

-If your employer does not offer the feature or you want to boost your contribution level by a higher amount, you can still use this strategy.
+If your employer does not offer the feature, or you want to boost your contribution level by a higher amount, you can still use this strategy.
 You will just have to manually increase your contribution amount each year.
-Talk to your human resources department to find out how your company manages 401k contribution changes.
+Talk to your human resources department to find out how your company manages 401k contributions.